cakeslob/Remora-docs/docs/source/hardware/nucleo446.rst

 There are serveral varations of the Arduino W5500 Ethernet Shield, there are several versions of firmware to reflect these differences.
 The W5500 Ethernet Shields are not *directly* compatiable with the CNC Shield, so some minor modifaction/pin-relocation depending on which W5500 Ethernet you are using.
+Relocating the pin is rather rudamentary task, from a wiring and configuration standpoint.
+The Ethernet Shields covered in the document have SD card slots, which makes configuration easy and dynamic.

 * **NOTE:** Many Arduino W5500 Ethernet Shields to not include a low profile Ethernet port.
 It may be required that you use the stacking Arduino Headers to raise your CNC Shield enough to clear the Ethernet Port